microsoft/vscode-docs/blogs/2021/02/16/extension-bisect.md

 ## Troubleshoot faster

-We see that in each step bisect reduces the search space by half.
-That means it runs in logarithmic time, resulting in average  and worst case performance of `O(log N)`.
+We see that in each step, bisect reduces the search space by half.
+The steps now it runs in logarithmic time, resulting in average and worst case performance of `O(log N)`.
 That's pretty good because it scales well.
 With 24 extensions, you have 4 to 5 steps to find a "bad" extension, with 38 extensions, it only takes 1 more step.
 However, best-case is worse because with the iterative approach, you can get lucky and find the "bad" in the first round.

 Keep in mind that extension bisect relies on you giving correct feedback.
 You can easily fool it, and yourself, by always answering **Good now** (blames the last extension) or **This is bad** (won't find an extension).